 This is the second in my ‘What happens when…’ series.
 This series is running every Wednesday on Inside Laura’s Head for as long as I have posts.
 The series will be written by me, and also by guest posters.
 Posts can be on anything as long as they fit the ‘What happens when…’ title.
-If you have an idea and would like to guest post on Inside Laura’s Head, you can e-mail me at email@example.com – all ideas are welcomed.
-Look out for more ‘What happens when…’ posts, and follow me on Bloglovin so you don’t miss any!
+If you have an idea and would like to guest post on Inside Laura’s Head, you can e-mail me at firstname.lastname@example.org – all ideas are welcomed.
+Look out for more ‘What happens when…’ posts.
+This post talks about what happens when you drop out of college.

 Meet this week’s Guest Poster!

 She says: I’m Dana, I’m 18 and currently living near Liverpool with my amazing boyfriend and our two cats (AKA babies).
 I’ve been blogging on and off for the last four or five years but only began to get really into it a few months ago!
 My blog consists largely of lifestyle posts with a smattering of fashion, recipes and some artsy poetry stuff.
 I also make YouTube videos ranging from OOTD’s to spoken word short film things and every day standard Vlogs!

 What happens when … you drop out of college?